 It did not come as a surprise when Bent Blüdnikow’s review of my book Udsigt til forfølgelse.
 Det danske udenrigsministerium og de europæiske jødeforfølgelser 1938-1945 // With a View to Persecution.
 The Danish Foreign Ministry and the Persecution of the European Jews 1938-1945 was not that great.
-It was placed in the usual category of being moralizing and a typical Danish interpretation of the occupation period.
-Unfortunately 2/3 of the book is not reviewed at all.
-That is the sections on the Danish diplomats’ knowledge of the persecution of the European Jews.
-The gained an extensive knowledge of all the steps in the persecution process from definition to deportation.
-The mass murder was at the latest acknowledged in the summer of 1943, but the scope of genocide remained unknown.
-However, since 2/3 of the book was missing from the review I wondered if he had even read it?
+It was placed in Blüdnikow’s usual category of being moralizing and characterized as typical Danish interpretation of the occupation period, which is not a compliment.

 The journalist often criticizes that victims are only mentioned by first name, which according to Bent Blüdnikow doesn’t happen in the rest of the world.
 However, the explanation is rather simple.
-The Danish Law forbids passing on such information if the file is not more than 75 years old.
-If I do that I risk 6 months in prison.
-I still wonder how it can be a point of critique in a book review to stay within the boundaries of the law.
+The Danish Law forbids passing on such information unless the file date has passed 75 years.
+Violating this law brings me in risk of a six-month prison sentence.
+I still wonder how it can be a point of critique – in a book review – to stay within the boundaries of the law.

-Several times the choice of research literature is characterized as one-sided, which probably stems form the fact that the researchers used represents viewpoints, which are not shared by the journalist.
-However, it is hard to find Danish researchers who share the viewpoints of the journalist.
+Several times the choice of research literature is characterized as one-sided, which probably stems from the fact that the researchers used represents viewpoints, which are not shared by the journalist.
+However, it is actually hard to find Danish researchers who share the viewpoints of the journalist.

 Most of the book is actually about the abovementioned questions.
-Needless to say the Danish Foreign Minister, and later also Prime minister, Erik Scavenius had the decisive role.
+Needless to say the Danish Foreign Minister, and from late 1942 an onwards also Prime minister, Erik Scavenius had the decisive role.
 And then there is the accusation about the two Nazis in the Foreign Ministry.
 They are mentioned in the book on page 51 and in a footnote in chapter 9 (footnote 17).
-That is one of the reasons why I am still in doubt – did Bent Blüdnikow even read the book?
+That is one more reason to wonder – did Bent Blüdnikow even read the book?